lowply/coffee/README.md

 Facebook /
 [Twitter](https://twitter.com/cafemamehico)

 A bit expensive, but good quality for coffee and food.
-Its relaxed atmosphere is best for remote work.
+Its relaxed atmosphere is good for remote work.
 They have power and WiFi.
-There's another shop in [Shibuya Koen-Dori](https://tabelog.com/tokyo/A1303/A130301/13155794/)
+There's another Mamehiko store in [Shibuya Koen-Dori](https://tabelog.com/tokyo/A1303/A130301/13155794/) which is also good for work.

 ## Kiazma - Zoshigaya :star::star::star:
 Website /